“A good-for-nothing man is an evil-doer; he goes on his way causing trouble with false words…” (Prov. 6: 12).

 Now you want to run after this man!
 This good-for-nothing man?!
 You think he’s going to give you something you don’t already have?
 He doesn’t want to give.
 All he wants to do is take from you.
 Take your hips, take your fresh young face, take your smile.
 But you believe his promises, promises as empty as noise.

-I had to turn her out, your Momma.
+I had to turn her out, your Mama.
 I know you remember that.
 You cried and cried.
 You went and sat in your closet, nearly cried your eyes out.

 You think I didn’t love her, my own daughter?
 But it got to a point she’d take anything in the house, anything she could sell or trade for those drugs of hers.
 And we didn’t have much to start with.
 It got to a point I had to say no, had to stop forgiving her.